 "What do you want with this Waldo?"
 I asked Ms. Moldavia.

-"I have to find him," she murmured softly.
-"I just have to."
+"I have to find him!" she ejaculated.
+"I just have to!"

 Ms. Moldavia showed me several pictures of the missing-in-action Waldo.
 It was hard to imagine why a dame like her would expend a moment's energy trying to find a guy like him unless she was casting a remake of Revenge of the Nerds.
-He had a goofy grin and a penchant for red and white striped shirts that looked like Central Castings' idea of pirate garb for a Grade Z seafaring movie made in the mid-fifties.
+He had a goofy grin and a penchant for red and white striped shirts that looked like Central Castings' idea of pirate garb for a Grade Z seafaring movie made in the mid-fifties starring Kerwin Matthews.

 I took a healthy retainer from Ms. Moldavia, bade her adios, and set out to Police Headquarters to see if my buddy Meeks had uncovered any hot leads.